-During those days of forced but necessary isolation due to the COVID-19 virus, together with 3 dear friends, we have been sharing one song each every day.
-Our goal is to entertain ourselves with good music while at home.
-I am uploading a playlist with these songs on Spotify called #andratuttobene.
+During the first hard but necessary lockdown due to the COVID-19 virus, together with 3 dear friends, we have been sharing one song each every day.
+Our goal was to entertain ourselves with good music while at home and distant from each other.
+We created a playlist on Spotify.
 When everything ends, we will have at least a nice gift from this difficult period for all humanity.
-At the same time, I asked myself “Why don’t we share with our readers a playlist with the most famous Italian songs in the world?”
+At the same time, I asked myself why don’t we share with our readers a playlist with the most famous Italian songs in the world.

-Music is into our daily life and is always with me when I travel.
+Music is in everyone’s life and is always one of the best travel buddies.
 I love to enjoy the sounds that surround me.
-May be birds, wind, or even cars and horns.
+Can be birds, wind, or even cars and horns.
 But sometimes there is nothing better than the right songs to enjoy the moment.
-Very often it happens to link a place, an experience, a person with a song.
+Very often it happens to link a place, an experience, or a person with a song.
 A song that, once home, will remind the emotions you felt in that precise instant.

-After all, music is an art and is part of the culture and tradition of a community.
-Knowing a bit of local music means to discover a bit more of the people and places you visit.
+After all, music is an art.
+And it is part of the culture and tradition of a community.
+Knowing a bit of local music means discovering a bit more of the people and places you visit.

-So, is there anything better than some Italian songs while you are visiting Tuscany?
+So, is there anything better than some Italian songs while you are visiting the Belpaese?

 Italian Songs in the World

-Even better during your trip to Italy.
+Even better if you listen to it on your trip to Italy.
 I imagine yourself sitting on a train looking out of the window.
-Or driving a car across the panoramic roads of Tuscany.
-While outside, the beauties of our country flow before your eyes, you are listening to this playlist of Italian songs, impressing memories in your mind that will last forever.
+Or driving a car across the panoramic roads of Tuscany, while outside the beauties of our country flow before your eyes.
+This playlist of Italian songs comes with you, helping you to impress memories in your mind that will last forever.

-We know that many foreigners enjoy listening to us speaking in Italian.
+We know that many foreigners love listening to us speak in Italian.
 For them, our language is like a romantic melody.
-Although, I have to admit, sometimes we’re a little too loud when we talk.
-So, Italian songs can bring romantic notes to your houses when you are not traveling to Italy.
+Although I have to admit, sometimes we are a little too loud when we talk.
+So, Italian songs can bring romantic notes to your house when you are not traveling to Italy.

 Italian music as a way to learn the Italian language

-If you are studying Italian or you wish to learn a few expressions of our language, this playlist of Italian songs could be a good tool.
-When I was a teenager studying English, the best exercise was listening to English songs.
-I was also reading lyrics and doing translations in Italian.
+If you are studying Italian or you wish to learn a few expressions of our language, the playlist of Italian songs could be a good tool.
+When I was a teenager the best exercise to learn English was listening to English songs.
+It helped me also to read lyrics and translate words into Italian.

 Our Playlists of the Best Italian Songs

-We made a selection choosing those tracks famous in Italy and abroad, from the very end of the 1800s to nowadays.
-Most of them are in Italian but we also included a few Italian artists singing in English.
+We made a selection choosing famous tracks in Italy and abroad, starting from the very end of the 1800s to nowadays.
+Most of the songs are in Italian but we also included a few Italian artists singing in English.

 Songs are uploaded in order of the year of release.
-If you have a keen for the old classics stay on the top.
+If you are keen on the old classics stay on the top.
 Otherwise, keep scrolling to the end.

-If you prefer videos take a look below or click on the link of the playlist on YouTube.
+If you prefer videos take a look below or click on the link to the playlist on YouTube.

 A few artists included in the playlist

-If you like to know a bit more about artists we chose, here is a short bio of a few of them:
+If you wish to know a bit more about the artists we chose, here is a short bio of a few of them.

-- Domenico Modugno is a legend of Italian music.
-Thanks to Volare, he got two Grammy Awards in 1958.
+- Domenico Modugno is still a legend of Italian music.
+Thanks to Volare, he won two Grammy Awards in 1958.

 - Renato Carosone was one of the greatest figures of the Italian music scene in the second half of the 20th.
-He is the symbol of the Canzone Napoletana (Naples’ song).
-He performed at the prestigious Carnegie Hall in New York in 1957.
+He is the symbol of the Canzone Napoletana, Naples’ song.
+He also performed at the prestigious Carnegie Hall in New York in 1957.

 - Fabrizio De André was a singer-songwriter and socially committed.
 His songs talk about social problems.
-They celebrate the marginal life of prostitutes and gypsies and attack the hypocrisies of the Catholic Church.
-He is considered one of the finest lyricists and musicians of the 20th century and has been described as a hybrid of Leonard Cohen and Georges Brassens.
+They celebrate the marginal life of prostitutes and gypsies and attack the hypocrisy of the Catholic Church.
+He is considered one of the finest lyricists and musicians of the 20th century.
+He has been described as a hybrid of Leonard Cohen and Georges Brassens.

-- Zucchero spent his youth in Forte dei Marmi in northern Tuscany and formed a music band Edo’s uncle.
+- Zucchero spent his youth in Forte dei Marmi in northern Tuscany and formed a music band with Edo’s uncle.
 Currently, he lives in Pontremoli in the Lunigiana.
-Gospel, soul, blues and rock music inspire his music.
+Gospel, soul, blues, and rock music inspire his music.
 He is widely known all around Europe, thanks to his collaboration with internationally famous artists such as Eric Clapton, Miles Davis, Ray Charles, B.B.
-King, Sting, Bono, Paul Young, Peter Gabriel, Andrea Bocelli, and Luciano Pavarotti.
+King, Sting, Bono, Paul Young, and Peter Gabriel.

 - Francesco De Gregori is a singer-songwriter and a poet, the Italian version of Bob Dylan.
 Exactly Bob Dylan, Leonard Cohen, and Fabrizio De André influenced his songs.

-- Gianna Nannini is a singer-songwriter and pop musician who became famous abroad especially in Austria, Germany, and Switzerland.
-She is from Tuscany, Siena.
+- Gianna Nannini is a singer-songwriter and pop musician who became famous abroad, especially in Austria, Germany, and Switzerland.
+She is from Siena in Tuscany.
 In her career, she performed with Sting and Jack Bruce.
-Together with Edoardo Bennato, she sang the official song of the 1990 FIFA World Cup, composed by another great Italian musician, Giorgio Moroder.
+Together with Edoardo Bennato, she sang the official song of the 1990 FIFA World Cup.
+Another great Italian musician, Giorgio Moroder composed the song.

-- Pino Daniele is a Neapolitan singer-songwriter.
+- Pino Daniele was a Neapolitan singer-songwriter.
 His music has influences from pop to blues, passing through jazz and Middle Eastern music.
-He sang several of his last songs mixing English, Italian and Neapolitan passages.
+He sang several of his last songs mixing English, Italian, and Neapolitan passages.
 His friend Eric Clapton called him at Toyota Park in Chicago playing with Joe Bossanova and Robert Randolph at Crossroads Guitar Festival in 2010.

 - Francesco Gabbani is a singer of the new generation and he won the Sanremo Music Festival 2017.
-He gained an enormous success at Eurovision Song Contest 2017 with his hit “Occidentali’s Karma”.
-He is from Tuscany, from the town of Carrara famous for the white marble and to be Edo’s hometown.
+He gained enormous success at Eurovision Song Contest 2017 with his hit “Occidentali’s Karma”.
+He is from the town of Carrara in Tuscany which is famous for the white marble.

 If you are a first-timer on Spotify, follow these instructions to use it.
 Spotify is easy and free unless you subscribe to a premium service.
-It allows you to listen to the music with no commercials, download playlists on your devices and listen to them even without an internet connection.
+This last option allows you to listen to music with no commercials, download playlists on your devices, and listen to them even without an internet connection.

-When the download is complete, open the file SpotifySetup.exe and click “Yes” to install Spotify.
-The process is really easy and automatic, you don’t have to move a finger.
+When the download is complete, open the file SpotifySetup.exe and click Yes to install Spotify.
+The process is super easy and automatic.
+You don’t need to move a finger.